 Add sudo or Limited user account

 In most of the Linux installation, by-default you will have root access.
 Root user allow to have full and unrestricted privileges.
 This may prove fatal as any of the mistake or command can render your system unusable if not used wisely.
-Hence it is recommended to use limited privilege user which can run Administrative commands via elevated privileges using sudo.
-Another advantage of using sudo user is that you can also log all elevated command perform by such user.
+Hence it is recommended to use limited privilege user which can run Administrative commands via elevated privileges using sudo

 For RHEL/Fedora/Alma and similar linux distribution

-• To add a sudo user for RHEL based distribution, first you need to create a new user on your system.
+- To add a sudo user for RHEL based distribution, first you need to create a new user on your system.

-useradd -m your_user_name && passwd your_user_name
+In above replaceuseradd -m your_user_name && passwd your_user_name

-In above replace your_user_name with desired name, you password and you have will have new user added to system.
+with desired name, you password and you have will have new user added to system. - One your new user is added, we need to add it to

 For Debian/Ubuntu and similar linux distribution

-• To add sudo user in Debian or Ubuntu based distribution, again first we need to create a new user (you may also use existing user and skip to next step).
+- To add sudo user in Debian or Ubuntu based distribution, again first we need to create a new user (you may also use existing user and skip to next step).

-adduser your_user_name
+your_user_name

-In above replace your_user_name with desired name, you will be asked for couple of details including password and you have will have new user added to the system.
+with desired name, you will be asked for couple of details including password and you have will have new user added to the system. - One your new user is added, we need to add to

 Note:

-Sometimes you may not have sudo installed by default, you can add it easily using dnf install sudo -y on RHEL based systems and apt-get install sudo -y on debian based systems.
+installed by default, you can add it easily using dnf install sudo -y

-Now we have new limited user with sudo privileges added, you should open another terminal or session and login using new user and try to run some Administrative commands without sudo, it should give you permission error.
+privileges added, you should open another terminal or session and login using new user and try to run some Administrative commands without sudo, it should give you permission error.
 Now if you want to run Administrative commands, you can run following way :

 sudo dnf update